lbryio/lbry.com/content/faq/multisig.md

 ## Important announcement:

-**The latest version of LBRY Ledger app fixes issues with creating new wallets with hardware wallets.
-Make sure you have new version of app installed on your Ledger device via Ledger Manager.
-During creating/opening wallet files you might notice "derivation path is unusual" error, you can safely approve it (the adress shown on device tests if adresses are genearted in corect format).**
+**The latest version of LBRY Ledger app fixes issues with creating new wallets using hardware wallets.
+Make sure you have the new version of the app installed on your Ledger device via Ledger Manager.
+When creating/opening wallet files you might notice a "derivation path is unusual" error, you can safely approve it (the address shown on device tests if addresses are generated in correct format).**

 This guide is meant for power users and those who want to store LBRY Credits on their [Ledger Hardware devices](#HW) before official support is added.